TOOLBOX

 • Develop essential soft skills such as leadership, storytelling, empathy, teamwork… think their way through abstract problems, work in teams, distinguish good information from bad, or speak a language other than [their own].

-XX videos (X hours) with key theorical content
+14 videos with key theoretical content

 10 sessions of 2h30 with the teacher

-Team work between sessions (X hours)
+Team work between sessions

-Group mentoring sessions (X hours)
+Group mentoring sessions

 Field work